Painting instructor Rod Moore teaches plein air drawing to a group of Italiana Tours participants

 Artsy Traveler contains affiliate links for products and services I personally use and can happily recommend.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the Disclosure for more information.
 If you make a purchase through these links, at no additional cost to you, Artsy Traveler earns a small commission.
 Thank you!

-Thirteen people gather under the Italian sun for a week of drawing, painting, and soaking up the beauty of Le Marche—a drop-dead gorgeous and under-touristed region that invites exploration and jump-starts the imagination.
+Thirteen people gather for an Italian art retreat in Le Marche, spending a week under the Italian sun drawing, painting, and soaking up the beauty of this drop-dead gorgeous, undertouristed region that invites exploration and jump-starts the imagination.

 I’ve been invited to sit in for a day at the Italian Sketchbook Retreat, run by Italiana Tours.

-Under the direction of Australian artist Rod Moore, I hope to flex my drawing muscles—and maybe even conquer my fear of the blank page.
+Under the direction of Australian artist Rod Moore, I hope to flex my drawing muscles, and maybe even conquer my fear of the blank canvas.

 Arrival at Il Parco Ducale